-Of course, these types of fees are present on transactions such as car notes, mortgage loans, or home equity lines of credit.
-The lawsuit funding business did not invent the use of fees on loans.
+Of course, the lawsuit funding business did not invent the use of fees on financial products.
 This practice existed long before the lawsuit funding business emerged.
+Fees of this type are common on car notes, mortgage loans, or home equity lines of credit (HELOC’s).
 These are simply the business costs to originate, underwrite and advance money to plaintiffs.
 These costs, like all business costs, must be passed along to the consumer.

 You will notice heavy regulation in the consumer loan business in almost every jurisdiction.
 Yet loan origination, process and underwriting fees are still charged in these business models.

 Moreover, lawsuit funding transactions are not loans in the traditional sense of the word, which implies repayment at some point in the future.
 Since the lawsuit cash advance is not repaid if the case is ultimately unsuccessful, these contracts are called “non-recourse” financing.
 This fact alone justifies the higher charges and fees because of the added risk to capital.

 Unfortunately, discussing interest rates and transaction fees misses the point entirely.
 Justifying the cost is simply taking the bait since the issue of fairness goes through a public debate.
 This is playing right into the hands of the regulators since the real issue is whether there should be any interference in the litigation finance market at all, not the nature and extent of the interference.

 The bottom line is there is a need for this service and there are entities willing to fill this need.
 Ideally, that should be the end of the discussion.
 But there is the way it should be, and the way it actually is.
 Regulation is part of the present business environment – for better or for worse.